kenhkan/noflo-woute/README.md

 Note that the 'body' and 'headers' data packet contains a JavaScript object rather than a JSON string.

+#### Handling 404s

+There is a convenient port 'MISSING' on Woute that echoes what is sent to it but responds with status code 404.
+It is as easy as giving the object emitted from 'OUT' straight to 'MISSING'.

 Convenient Helpers
 -------------------------------